Misconduct Disclosure Requirements for Proposed Hires

 University Response and Implementation

-In response to SB 791 and AB 810, the University will implement the following actions starting January 1, 2025:
+In response to SB 791 and AB 810, the University implemented the following actions:

 1. Disclosure requirement: Require all proposed hires to disclose any final administrative or judicial decisions issued within the last seven years from the date of submission of an employment application determining that the proposed hire committed misconduct, including sexual harassment.